TothJake/tes-dose/README.md

-# Transcranial Electrical Dose Standardization: An Accessible Approach
+# Dose Standardization for Transcranial Electrical Stimulation: An Accessible Approach

 To be updated upon publication.